 Get Started on Your Santa Barbara in Winter Getaway

-Winter is right around the corner, so why not get started on planning your winter getaway by booking our fantastic Casa Padre?
+Winter is right around the corner, so why not get started on planning your winter getaway by booking our fantastic Downtown Paradise?
 Santa Barbara is ready for your arrival, and here at Paradise Retreats you’ll find a plethora of cozy and spacious rental homes that are perfect for the winter season.
 Get in touch with us today at 1-805-275-1851 to get started.

 Known as “Queen of the Missions,” Santa Barbara is perhaps most famous for the Spanish architectural style that has influenced the city since its birth.
 It truly sets Santa Barbara apart from all other cities in America and gives it a unique and vibrant personality that is reflected in each and every shop.
 Check out some of the most unique shops in Santa Barbara: